In this guide, we are going to show you how to modify a JSON file using PHP.

-This is a small and simple guide on how to modify a JSON file with PHP.
-For the purpose of this example, let’s say that our JSON file is called “example.json” and that it contains the following JSON data:
+For the purpose of this example, let’s say that our JSON file is example.json.
+Furthermore, this file contains the following JSON data.

 As you can see, our file contains a small bit of JSON data.
 We have one variable called “counter”, which is set to zero.

-- We loaded the contents of our file.
+- Firstly, we load the contents of the file.
 At this stage, it is a string that contains JSON data.

-- We decoded the string into an associative PHP array by using the function json_decode.
-This allows us to modify the data.
+- We then decode the string into an associative PHP array by using the function json_decode.
+This will make it easier for us to modify the data.

-- We incremented our “counter” variable, which is accessible via $contentsDecoded[‘counter’]
+- After that, we incremented our “counter” variable, which is accessible via the $contentsDecoded[‘counter’] element.

-- After the change was made, we encoded the PHP array back into a JSON string using json_encode.
+- After the change is made, we encode the PHP array back into a JSON string using json_encode.

-- Finally, we modified our file by replacing the old contents of our file with the newly-created JSON string.
+- Finally, we modify our file by replacing the old contents of with the newly-created JSON string.